Explore Jobs

 1. What is the highest-paid job at Snap?

-The highest-paid job at Snap is a personal finance instructor.
-These professionals earn an average salary of $177,507, which works out to about $ 85.34 per hour.
+The highest-paid job at Snap is a Personal Finance Instructor.
+These professionals earn an average salary of $177,507, equating to approximately $85.34 per hour.

-The top 10 highest-paid jobs at Snap are:
+The top 10 highest-paid jobs at Snap include:

 1. Personal Finance Instructor$177,507